-Lewis and Clark Caverns State Park just north of Yellowstone is a remarkable place to explore.
+Lewis and Clark Caverns State Park, just north of Yellowstone, is a remarkable place to explore.
 A must see on a Western Montana road trip, the caverns are an easy addition to any number of travel plans, including a cross-country drive.
 In this article we’re going to tackle the who, what, why, when and where of the Lewis and Clark Caverns (but not in that order).

-Locale of Lewis and Clark Caverns
+Where is Lewis and Clark Caverns

 Located about forty minutes south of Butte, Montana, the Lewis and Clark Caverns are just off Highway 2.
 If you’re driving across the state, taking the detour to the Jefferson River Valley is easy and won’t put you terribly off track.
 The highway actually loops back onto I-90 so you don’t even have to back track!
 Like doing a detour to Philipsburg, MT visiting Lewis and Clark Caverns is an easy addition and totally worth it.

 From Yellowstone National Park, Lewis and Clark Caverns is about 2 hours from the Gardiner, MT entrance and just under 2 hours from the West Yellowstone entrance.
 There are plenty of other attractions in the area, including Big Sky and Virginia City, so if you need to interrupt your Yellowstone trip, you’ll have plenty of other interesting sites and activities to make the day additionally worthwhile.